These pages contain in-depth UK statistics on HIV sourced from Public Health England.

 Black Caribbean people

-In 2013 there were 2,449 black Caribbean people in the UK living with a diagnosed HIV and accessing HIV car.
+In 2014 there were 2,649 black Caribbean people in the UK living with diagnosed HIV and accessing HIV care.
 Read more

 Older people and HIV

 Over the past decade, there has been a shift in the age distribution of those accessing care.
-In 2013, more than 1 in 4 of all adults seen for HIV care were aged 50 years or over.
+In 2014, almost half (48%) of all people seen for HIV care were aged 45 and over.
+Those aged over 55 account for 15%.
 Read more